omaralhami/Highlighter-Plus/docs/FAQ.md

 ## 🎯 General Questions

 ### Q: What is Highlighter Plus?
-A: Highlighter Plus is a Chrome extension that lets you highlight text on any webpage in multiple colors, save highlights automatically, and export them to PDF format.
+A: Highlighter Plus is a Chrome extension that lets you highlight text on any webpage in multiple colors and save highlights automatically.

 ### Q: Is Highlighter Plus free?
 A: Yes, Highlighter Plus is completely free to use with all features included.